trento-project/wanda/guides/specification.md

 #### id

-Uniquely identifies a Check in the Catalog
+Uniquely identifies a Check in the Catalog.
+The value must be a hexadecimal number formatted as string using quotes.

 ie: